facebookresearch/ParlAI/parlai/crowdsourcing/tasks/model_chat/README.md

 ## Analysis

 Run `analysis/compile_results.py` to compile and save statistics about collected human+model chats.
 The `ModelChatResultsCompiler` in that script uses dummy annotation buckets by default; set `--problem-buckets` in order to define your own.
-TODO: say to specify the task name with the appropriate flag!
+Specify the task name used to run model chat with `--task-name`.